OwenCochell/PaperMC-Update/README.md

 4. The selected version is downloaded to a temporary directory located somewhere on your computer (This directory is generated using the python tempfile module, meaning that it will be generated in a safe, unobtrusive manner, and will be automatically removed at termination of the script).

+    If the version selected has no available builds, then the script will print a warning and exit.
 5. The integrity of the file will be checked using the SHA256 hash provided by the PaperMC API.
 If this check fails, the install will cancel.
 6. The currently installed version of the server is backed up to the temporary directory, and deleted.